astronomer/airflow-guides/guides/airflow-database.md

 ### Security: Tables related to User Information

 A set of tables starting with `ab_` bundles types of permissions for different sections of Airflow together to form roles which are assigned to individual users.
-As an admin user you can access some of the content of these tables in the Airflow UI under the **Security** tab.
-It is also possible the query and modify users, roles and permissions via the Airflow REST API.
+As an admin user, you can access some of the content of these tables in the Airflow UI under the **Security** tab.
+It is also possible to query and modify users, roles and permissions via the Airflow REST API.

 ### Admin: Tables storing Information used in DAGs